cancel

 Input Comments Default

-Webhook Secret An optional secret to use to verify webhook authenticity.
-See https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks
+Webhook Secret An optional secret used to verify webhook authenticity.
+See GitHub's documentation for details.

 Actions